 The quality of consent should, in general, correspond to the criteria provided by the General Data Protection Regulation (GDPR).
 However, the ePrivacy Regulation should, to some extent, allow consent through browser settings, and currently contains several references to the possibility to give consent by software-related technical means.
-A previous Council draft had removed the Commission’s proposal to impose on Internet browser publishers an obligation to foresee granular settings at browser-level, replacing the obligation with merely an encouragement.
-The latest draft has not changed this new, less stringent approach.

 3. Secrecy requirements still applicable to M2M and IoT communications

-As indicated above, the new Council draft ePrivacy Regulation attempts to clarify the difference between the rules on electronic communications content, electronic communications metadata, and electronic communications data (common rules for content and metadata).
+The draft ePrivacy Regulation attempts to clarify the difference between the rules on electronic communications content, electronic communications metadata, and electronic communications data (common rules for content and metadata).

 The common principle remains that of secrecy of electronic communications data, save for specific exceptions, e.g., metadata can now be processed for network management or network optimization, or statistical purposes.
 There is also now a specific possibility to process metadata for ‘compatible‘ purposes subject to compliance with a specific process.